Zyad-Ayad/Telegram-Bot-Template/README.md

 To use this template, follow these steps:

+1. First you should install all modules "npm install"
+1. Make file `.env` and make variable `TOKEN_KEY = ` and put your token.
-1. Make a Telegram bot and paste the bot token in the `token` variable in the `bot.js` file.
+2. Make a Telegram bot and paste the bot token in the `token` variable in the `bot.js` file.
-2. Change the implementation in `/commands/Command template.js` to create your own command.
+3. Change the implementation in `/commands/Command template.js` to create your own command.
-3. To make more commands, duplicate the command template in the same folder.
+4. To make more commands, duplicate the command template in the same folder.

 ### Notes